 June: Kroger signs a national contract with International Brotherhood of Teamsters warehouse locals.

-Teamster locals launch Hoffa defense fund drive.
+Teamster locals launch a Hoffa defense fund drive.

 International Brotherhood of Teamsters convention delegates approve establishment of the James R. Hoffa scholarship program.